stephaneey/azure-ad-vsts-extension/README.md

 * Generate App Identifiers and App Secrets and store them into Azure Key Vault
 * Grant read access onto provisioned Azure Key Vault secrets to MSI-enabled Azure App Services

+## v1.0.1
+* Added a separate task that handles user and group assignment
+## v1.0.2 & 1.0.3
+* Updated documentation
 # Setup prerequisites
 This documentation assumes that you have no Visual Studio Team Services endpoint configured yet.
 If you already have some and if you know Visual Studio Team Services, feel free to adjust your existing endpoints with the information provided below.
 ## Creation of the Azure Active Directory Application.